-Building a successful sales team can be the difference between a highly successful company, and one that fails.
+Building a successful sales team can be the difference between a highly successful company and one that fails.
 Are you going to target a highly specific market or do more of a “shotgun” approach?
 What is the perfect formula for a successful team?
-These are both going to be key questions if you hope to create a sales team to excel your company forward.
+These are both going to be critical questions if you hope to create a sales team to excel your company forward.

 What Are You Selling?

-First and foremost you need to have a product or service that people can get behind.
-Now some of you might be thinking, “how can I get behind a product that isn’t for me”.
-There need to be clear results or proven testimony that whatever you are selling has value.
-If you do not have value your sales team can feel that, you are hopeless from the get to go.
+First and foremost, you need to have a product or service that people can get behind.
+Now some of you might be thinking, “how can I get behind a product that isn’t for me.”
+There need to be precise results or proven testimony that whatever you are selling has value.
+If you do not have value, your sales team can feel that you are hopeless from the get to go.
 Show passion and drive about your product because that is what you want your sales team conveying to your potential clients.

 Building Your Sales Team

-Constantly check your team’s knowledge and print out your documents.
+Regularly check your team’s knowledge and print out your documents.
 In the digital age, we often are confined to looking at screens.
 When you are teaching your sales team your product and your approach, you should print out your documents.
 This will give your sales team something tangible to hang on to.
-It will also allow notes to be jotted down and eases the familiarity when you may be going through different scripts or key points.
-Sharing information is crucial to constantly evolve your sales team.
+It will also allow notes to be jotted down and eases the familiarity when you may be going through different scripts or critical points.
+Sharing information is crucial to evolve your sales team continually.

 Set For Success

-To be successful, there need to be goals to attain.
+To be successful in building a sales team, there needs to be goals to attain.
 Success is a measurement different for everyone, but the best way you can set it up is through solid plans.
 This means setting guidelines for the workday.
 The specific management style is less important than setting up a system designed to help your sales team succeed.
 Foster an environment of comradery and competition where the atmosphere fuels excitement.

 What Can You Do

 As a manager, you should be supporting and fueling your team.
-If your team is not selling, sit down and talk about possible problems.
+If your organization is not selling, sit down and talk about possible problems.
 You should always be open to talking to and available when your team needs help.
-The only way you will be successful, is if your team is also successful.
-Take your leadership role seriously and lead your team through the rewarding role of being a salesperson.
+The only way you will be successful is if your team is also thriving.
+Take your leadership role seriously and lead your team through the rewarding position of being a salesperson.